PREFIERCE PRE WORKOUT REVIEW – A NEW CHAMP?

 - black pepper extract

-They offer some health benefits, but none of them need to be taken prior to training and they certainly won’t add anything to your session.
+These ingredients won’t do Jack in terms of actual fat loss.
+They offer some health benefits, but they certainly won’t add anything to your workout.
 Its literally just a marketing gimmick.
-So the one piece of information I’d like to to take away from this section is that, despite these ingredients often being billed as fat burners, science clearly shows they are NOT fat burners.
+So the one piece of information I’d like you to take away from this section is that despite these ingredients often being billed as “fat burners”, science clearly shows they are NOT.
 (17, 18, 19, 20, 21, 22)

-PreFierce is not only a very good pre workout, it quite easily smashes a lot of big-name competitors.
-It even reached #6 on my list of the 10 best pre workouts of 2020.
-That puts them at the top end of a very competitive market, and it’ll be interesting to see them grow in the years to come.
+Not only is PreFierce a very good pre workout, it smashes a lot of big-name competitors despite coming from a relatively new brand.
+Heck, it made #6 on my list of the best pre workouts of 2020!
+That puts TruFierce Nutrition near the top end of a very competitive market, and it’ll be interesting to see them grow in the years to come.

 Go check out PreFierce here.